Skip to main content

 How to create a custom collection of login page images?

-Other possibilities:
+Other options:

 • Use the URL to a public archive (an archive to which the Everyone group has browse access)

-• Publish a static json document with links to each asset in the collection and use the URL to this document in the configuration.
+• Publish a static JSON document with links to each asset in the collection and use the URL to this document in the configuration.
 (See below).

-Note: The login collection must be from an album available for guest (such as a shared url), a public archive, or a static folder available on the same domain (for example hosted in IIS).
+Note: The login collection must be from an album available for guest (such as a shared URL), a public archive, or a static folder available on the same domain (for example hosted in IIS).

-Creating a static json document at a fixed url
+Creating a static JSON document at a fixed URL

-A static json document can be published at a URL that FotoWare can reach.
-It should be in the form of a FotoWare Collection, as documented in the API guide.
+A static JSON document can be published at a URL that Fotoware can reach.
+It should be in the form of a Fotoware Collection, as documented in the API guide.

 Here’s an example of the minimum information required to define a background image collection: